tianzehu/PA-and-Section-Writeups/PA3-ExhaustingPastries-Writeup/README.md

 ### Baker perspective

-Below is an enumeration of all possible ways to cut the baguette based on number of pieces of each size.
+Below is an enumeration of all possible ways to cut the baguette based on the number of pieces of each size.
 The last column is how much money such a cutting will make.
 The enumeration is not showing combinations that are not physically possible.
 For example, a 4in baguette cannot be broken into 5 1in pieces.